Gothic-Modding-Community/gmc/docs/zengin/worlds/index.md

 - VOBs: all interactive objects, items, foliage, small rocks, huts, furniture, ramps etc.

 Asides from those elements, there are also many invisible VOBs, such as:

 - Waypoints - used for NPC navigation
 - Freepoints - used mainly for NPC routines and roaming behavior for monsters
+- Startpoints - used only to spawn the player when starting a new game.
+Teleporting between levels is handled with scripts and uses freepoints to determine where the player will appear.
 - Sound emitters
 - Music zones
   - oCZoneMusic - music which plays inside the bounding box of this zone